 Sandbag dikes are the most common but temporary method used to protect property from flood damage and have been used in this manner for some 150 years.
 Sand is a common yet relatively cheap material and is readily available to most communities.
 A properly constructed sandbag dike can be effective, but sandbag dikes can fail.
 Here’s why!

-Width to height ratio incorrect: the USACE (US Army corps of Engineers) recommends a ratio of 10:4 but this may be old data; the most common ration is 3:1, i.e. for every 1 foot of height, 3 ft of width is needed.
+Width to height ratio incorrect: the USACE (US Army corps of Engineers) recommends a ratio of 10:4 but this may be old data; the most common ratio is 3:1, i.e., for every 1 foot of height, 3 ft of width is needed.

 Different websites indicate different numbers of sandbags required for every foot of height per every foot of length, but more on this later.

 Failure to dig a “bonding” trench (and fill it with sandbags) to be located underneath the sandbag wall.
 The bonding trench should be used for dikes of 3 feet in height or greater.
 Build dikes 4-6 inches deep and 18-24 inches wide.
 Strip the sod before laying the trench.

 Failure to properly lay each bag, untied with the open ends tucked underneath the bag, in the direction of the water flow.

 Failure to properly fill each sandbag-no more than 25-35 pounds of sand generally, about ½ full (USACE says 2/3 full).
 Too full and the bags may not lay properly, creating gaps through which water may flow through.
 Could be as much as 4 pounds depending on the size of the bag.

 Failure to cover the entire barrier with plastic sheathing (6 mils recommended), and/or to secure it to the barrier to prevent wind or wave action from removing the sheathing.
 The sheathing is used to keep water from penetrating between the bags, culminating in water flow behind the